 Before restoration the church was grey in colour, and one of the two arched windows on the south side had been walled up.
 In those days you could have been forgiven for not spotting the church from the far side of the bay it overlooks.

-A great deal of work to the roof, walls and interior have taken the church back to something more easily recognisable to those who built it in 1836.
-Or perhaps even better: the church was built partly on the foundations of its predecessor on the site and partly on sand.
+A great deal of work to the roof, walls and interior have taken the church back to something more easily recognisable to those who built it in 1836; though perhaps it is now in rather better structural condition.
+The church was built partly on the foundations of its predecessor on the site and partly on sand.
 In 1845 the minister of the day, the Rev Thomas Clouston, recorded cracks in the wall and the collapse of a window and noted that the church "gives little prospect of durability".

 He was wrong.
 The church today is what many call a "preaching box": all the pews face the imposing pulpit at the centre of the south wall, including those in the impressive gallery which sweeps round three sides.
 Nothing was provided to distract the congregation's attention from the preacher.